microsoft/fluentui/packages/react-card/Spec.md

 ## Background

-A cards main function is to provide the scaffolding for hosting actions and content for a single topic within a card sized object.
+A card's main function is to provide the scaffolding for hosting actions and content for a single topic within a card sized object.
 It is a framework for organizing content within the confines of a card.

 The card itself should not have content or actions built in, but provide the mechanisms for it to be displayed.